GTC-Excelsior/kids-nodejs-bot/README.md

 AssessmentBot simulates a counselling session with a youth in need, using multiple choice answers which are each weighted with a different number of points.
 At the end of the session the counsellor is shown a graph of how they scored.
 Based on which questions were low scoring, counsellors will be provided with tips on how to improve those areas that need work.

 Areas for improvement were determined using the information provided to us.
+The current lowest scoring areas were:
+- strengths-based approach
-The current lowest scoring areas were: strengths-based approach, elicits the client’s preferred future, engages in safety planning and encourages the client to reflect on what they will take away from this session.
+- elicits the client’s preferred future
+- engages in safety planning
+- encourages the client to reflect on what they will take away from this session.

 The questions the bot asks were designed to focus on those areas.

 ## Installation & Usage
 1. Clone repository